VirtuosoResearch/EnsembleLoRA/README.md

 Then, we apply a gradient boosting procedure on the group with a high training error.
 We use the script `custom_train_boosting_model.py`.

+- `--train_gradient_boosting` activates the gradient boosting procedure.
+In addition, we provide an implementation of adaboosting through `--train_adaboosting`.
+- `--n_estimators` specifies the number of boosting steps.
+- `--gradient_boosting_lr` specifies the learning rate of each boosting step.
+- `--lr_alpha` specifies the L2 regularization strength in solving the linear regression in each boosting step.

-Finally, we utilize the `EnsembleLorAModule` or the `EnsembleAdapterModule` to combine the trained adapters on top of a quantized pretrained model, by providing the path to each of the adapter weights.
+Finally, we apply a weighted combination of the trained adapters on top of a quantized pretrained model, by providing the path to each of the adapter weights.

 We evaluate the memory cost of the ensemble models with  `measure_memory.py`.